dd32/td-gh-ex/readme.txt

 === BASIC INFORMATION ===

 This theme does not contain drop-down menus and theme options.
-A Pro Version with this features is already planned.

 === TWITTER ===